DPsurv: Dual-Prototype Evidential Fusion for Uncertainty-Aware and Interpretable Whole-Slide Image Survival Prediction: Experimental details

 \subsection{DPsurv}

-\paragraph{Evidential Neural Network Initialization.}We initialize the model by a weighted K-means algorithm.
-For each Gaussian component, we drop samples with small mixture proportions (\(\hat{\pi}_c \le \tau\)), \(\ell_2\)-normalize the remaining features, and run weighted K-means with \(\hat{\pi}_c\) as sample weights. the resulting cluster centroids serve as slide-level prototype vectors \(\bm{p}_{c,k}\).
+\textbf{Evidential Neural Network Initialization.} We initialize the model by a weighted K-means algorithm.
+For each Gaussian component, we drop samples with small mixture proportions (\(\hat{\pi}_c \le \tau\)), \(\ell_2\)-normalize the remaining features, and run weighted K-means with \(\hat{\pi}_c\) as sample weights.
+The resulting cluster centroids serve as slide-level prototype vectors \(\bm{p}_{c,k}\).
 For each slide-level prototype, we aggregate the survival responses of its assigned samples to initialize the evidential parameters: set \(\beta_{c,k0}\) to the weighted mean of the log survival time, \(\sigma_{c,k}^2\) to the corresponding weighted variance, and initialize \(\beta_{c,k} = 0\).
 The epistemic uncertainty parameter \(h_{c,k}\) is set to be 4 and scaled by the average mixture proportion within the cluster, thereby discounting the evidence of slide-level prototypes.
 The decay parameter $\gamma_{c,k}$ is initialized proportional to the inverse square root of the average squared cosine distance within the cluster.
+Note that with the default $C=16$ patch prototypes, a given slide typically activates only a subset of them, since tissue components absent from that slide receive near-zero mixture weight $\hat{\pi}_c$ and are therefore omitted from visualization.

+\textbf{Hyperparameter Settings.} DPsurv uses a unified learning rate of 1e-4. $K$ is selected from $\{1,2,3,4\}$ by applying early stopping on the validation set.
+All baselines are retrained under the same validation/early-stopping protocol using their originally reported optimal configurations.

-\paragraph{Hyperparameter Settings.} For model training, we set the number of patch prototypes to 16 and initialize $k$-means prototypes using 100,000 sampled patches.
+For model training, we set the number of patch prototypes to 16 and initialize $k$-means prototypes using 100,000 sampled patches.
 The AdamW optimizer with a cosine learning rate scheduler is adopted across all experiments.
 All experiments are conducted on NVIDIA A100 GPUs with 80GB memory.
 The detailed hyperparameter configurations for different datasets are summarized in Table~\ref{tab:hyperparameters}.

-\paragraph{Learning rate.} Several hyperparameters are adapted to the characteristics of different cancer cohorts.
-The learning rate is tuned according to both dataset scale and optimization stability.
-For example, LUAD, which exhibits relatively high heterogeneity across slides, requires a smaller learning rate ($2\mathrm{e}{-6}$) to stabilize training, while more homogeneous cohorts such as BLCA, KIRC, and UCEC can be optimized with a higher rate ($2\mathrm{e}{-4}$).